ellisonbg/py4science/book/whirlwind_tour.rst

    In [19]: countd['wonderland']
    5

-To finish up this example, we want to print the most common occuring words.
+To finish up this example, we want to print the most common occurring words.
 The easiest way to do this is create a list of (*count*, *word*) tuples, and then sort the list.
 So we will create a list of 2-tuples.  python will sort this according to the first element of the